MarkWentink/DSED/content/posts/elections/index.md

 In this case, the ask was to retain the full preference order, but to replace the numbers not with the candidate names, but with their party affiliations.

 The file shown was rather tidy.
-Some of the data formatting and validity issues we came across:
+Generally, these are some of the data quality issues we came across:
 - records are stored in 5 different filetypes: `csv`, `xls`, `txt`, `blt`, `xlsx`
 - .csv files were not comma separated, so were recognised as containing only one column
 - Files had rogue whitespace is various places